-Weed management is a major challenge in organic production of direct-seeded carrots in Florida.
-If improperly managed, resource competition from weeds can result in economic losses of high-value crops.
-Our farm cooperator has expressed a strong interest to partner with us in seeking innovative solutions to overcome weed management challenges in their organic carrot production systems.
-This project is proposed to evaluate anaerobic soil disinfestation (ASD) as an option for managing weeds and soilborne disease in organic carrot production.
-While the efficacy of ASD tends to vary with carbon source, tarp type, and soil temperature, studies of more site-specific application are warranted.
-Despite the on-station trials conducted by researchers, many growers in Florida are new to the preplant ASD treatment.
-To address cost concerns from the grower, we are proposing to use locally sourced labile carbon amendments.
-Additionally, we are proposing the use of re-usable 6-mil silage tarp as suggested by the grower.
-It will allow the grower to reduce waste from using single-season plastic covers.
+This on-farm research project is a response to growers’ interest in seeking innovative solutions to overcome weed and disease management challenges in organic carrot production systems.
+Anaerobic soil disinfestation (ASD) is an environmentally-friendly disease and weed management technique that has great potential to enhance beneficial soil microbial growth and soil fertility through the addition of organic amendments.
+However, the cost of implementing ASD treatments in commercial production is often perceived as an economic barrier for the wide-spread adoption among organic growers.
+To address cost concerns from the grower, we used locally sourced labile carbon amendments and re-usable 6-mil silage tarp, which allows the grower to reduce waste from using single-season plastic covers.
+By teaching the grower how to implement ASD treatment utilizing locally available resources and re-usable tarp, we expect to establish a partnership with local growers for technology and knowledge transfer which allows for a practical assessment of ASD with respect to its potential for improving high-value vegetable production systems.
 This on-farm project will also enable us to obtain a practical, up-to-date understanding of the costs associated with ASD application toward optimizing its benefits.
-By teaching the grower how to implement ASD treatment utilizing locally available resources and re-usable tarp, we expect to establish a partnership with local growers for technology and knowledge transfer which allows for a practical assessment of ASD with respect to its potential for improving high-value vegetable production systems.
 Furthermore, major challenges and concerns related to on-farm implementation of ASD practices will be better identified through this researcher-farmer partnership for developing future research dedicated to enhancing crop performance and long-term environmental and economic sustainability of organic farming systems.

 - - Producer